satellite-image-deep-learning/techniques/README.md

 * [openai-drivendata-challenge](https://github.com/buildwithcycy/openai-drivendata-challenge) -> Using deep learning to classify the building material of rooftops (aerial imagery from South America)
 * [is-it-abandoned](https://github.com/zach-brown-18/is-it-abandoned) -> Can we tell if a house is abandoned based on aerial LIDAR imagery?
 * [BoulderAreaDetector](https://github.com/pszemraj/BoulderAreaDetector) -> CNN to classify whether a satellite image shows an area would be a good rock climbing spot or not
+* [ISPRS_S2FL](https://github.com/danfenghong/ISPRS_S2FL) -> code for paper: Multimodal Remote Sensing Benchmark Datasets for Land Cover Classification with A Shared and Specific Feature Learning Model.
+S2FL is capable of decomposing multimodal RS data into modality-shared and modality-specific components, enabling the information blending of multi-modalities more effectively

 ## Segmentation
 Segmentation will assign a class label to each **pixel** in an image.
 Segmentation is typically grouped into semantic, instance or panoptic segmentation.
 In semantic segmentation objects of the same class are assigned the same label, whilst in instance segmentation each object is assigned a unique label.
 Panoptic segmentation combines instance and semantic predictions.
 Read this [beginner’s guide to segmentation](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52).
 Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification.
 Image annotation can take longer than for object detection since every pixel must be annotated. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.
 Note that cloud detection can be addressed with semantic segmentation and has its own section [Cloud detection & removal](https://github.com/robmarkcole/satellite-image-deep-learning#cloud-detection--removal)